calibr/ms-receipt-validator/readme.md

 # Validator#load method

-There is only one method called `load` in the `Validator` class.
+Validation is run by calling `load` method on the `Validator` class instance.
 This method takes only one argument - receipt XML string and returns [Receipt](#receipt).

+# Validator#setPublicKey method

+If you want to set public key directly you need to pass the public key string to this method.

 <a id="receipt"></a>
 ## Receipt object format